1carew1/simple-route/README.md

 ![][profileModel]

-There is no modal for the about page as the about page is simply a single Bootstrap Jumbotron displaying some basic information about the application.
+There is no model for the about page as the about page is simply a single Bootstrap Jumbotron displaying some basic information about the application.

 ## UI Design.